 - alarm or smoke detector

 - stop, drop, and roll

-I have included a set of illustrated vocabulary cards in my Making Words: Fire Safety worksheet resource below.
+If you would like to have a set of the illustrated words cards shown below, they are included in the Making Words: Fire Safety worksheet resource.

 Check Smoke Detectors

 According to safekids.org, “Working smoke alarms reduce the chances of dying in a fire by nearly 50 percent.”